Eco Coffins & Sustainable Funerals: A Complete UK Guide (2026) | NAFD Funeral Directory

 More families than ever are choosing to say goodbye in a way that reflects their loved one's values — and for many, that means making choices that are kinder to the planet.
 A sustainable funeral is no longer a niche or unconventional request.
 In 2026, green funerals are firmly part of the mainstream, offered by funeral directors right across the UK and increasingly requested by people planning their own arrangements in advance.

 A traditional funeral — including embalming, a hardwood or veneer-chipboard coffin, and a cremation or cemetery burial — carries a considerable environmental footprint.
-A single cremation produces roughly 160–200kg of carbon dioxide.
+A single cremation produces roughly 160–250kg of carbon dioxide, depending on the type of cremator and fuel used — equivalent to driving approximately 800–1,200 miles in an average petrol car.
 Conventional coffins often contain glues, varnishes, and non-biodegradable materials.
 Even cut flowers are frequently imported, heavily packaged, and treated with pesticides.

 Choosing a biodegradable coffin, a natural burial ground, and sustainably sourced flowers won't reverse climate change — but it does make a genuine difference, and for many families it brings real comfort to know the farewell honours the values the person lived by.